 Need help creating an effective and noticeable resume?

 Need to learn how to become more confident during an interview?

-Join Workforce Solutions Northeast Texas on Wednesday (Jun 19) at the Delta County Library, in Cooper, from 1:00 – 4:00 pm, for career and employment guidance aimed to help you land that next job.
+Join Workforce Solutions Northeast Texas on Wednesday (Jul 24), at the Daingerfield Public Library, from 1:00 – 4:00 pm, for career and employment guidance aimed to help you land that next job.
 Stop by the library to visit with our staff and let us help answer your job search questions.

 Workforce Solutions Northeast Texas is an Equal Opportunity Employer/Programs.
 Auxiliary aids and services are available upon request to individuals with disabilities.
 Relay Texas TDD: 800-735-2989 (Voice) 711.

 Jungle Book – The Musical

 Community Players, Inc. & Children’s Summer Workshop will present “Jungle Book – The Musical” based

 on Rudyard Kipling’s Jungle Book and performed by special arrangement with Maverick Musicals and written by Mike Carter.